-When you decide that long-term care is right for you, you can work with your care coordinator to begin the application process.
+• When you decide that longterm care is right for you, you can work with your care coordinator to begin the application process.

 • The decision to seek admission to a long-term care home requires the voluntary and informed consent of a capable person.
-An evaluation may be required if there is any doubt about the applicant's ability to make informed decisions or the need for a substitute decision-maker.
+An evaluation may be required if there is any question or uncertainty with respect to the applicant's capacity to make informed decisions and the need for a substitute decision maker.
 Your care coordinator can provide more information on this process.

 - You will be asked to complete several forms as part of the application process.
-You or your substitute decision-maker must give consent to apply for and be admitted to a long-term care home. - As part of the application process, your care coordinator completes assessments to determine whether you are eligible for admission, including whether your care needs can be met in a long-term care home. - If you are found to be eligible, you may select homes anywhere in Ontario.
-Ontario Health at Home can place you on a maximum of five waiting lists.
+You or your substitute decision-maker must give consent to apply for and be admitted to a long-term care home. - As part of the application process, your care coordinator completes assessments to determine whether you are eligible for admission, including whether your care needs can be met in a longterm care home. - If you are found to be eligible, you may select homes anywhere in Ontario.
+Home and Community Care Support Services can place you on a maximum of five waiting lists.
 (This maximum does not apply to people who are assessed as needing an immediate long-stay admission because of a crisis in their condition or circumstances.)

-What if I AM NOT ELIGIBLE for long-term care?
+What if I am not eligible for long-term care?